SR2CNN: Zero-Shot Learning for Signal Recognition: Experiments and Results

-To justify \deepmodel's superiority, we compare it with a couple of traditional methods prevailing in the field of outlier detection.
-The results are presented in Table \ref{table:4}.
-Concretely, when exploiting these methods, a certain sample, which is said to be an outlier for each known class, will be regarded as an unknown sample.
 Note that there are no unknown classes identification tasks launched, only discrimination tasks are considered.
 Hence, here, for a certain unknown class $j$, we compute its unknown rate, instead of accuracy, as $\frac{\#^j_{unknown}}{N_j}$, where $N_j$ denotes the number of samples from unknown class $j$, while $\#^j_{unknown}$ denotes the number of samples from unknown class $j$, which are discriminated as unknown ones.

-Aforementioned requirement \textbf{1.} the \textbf{weighted true rate (WTR)}: ~\textit{0.4$\times$TKR+0.6$\times$TUR} ~is as great as possible, is employed to help choose several standard results.
-As expected, \deepmodel~stands out unquestionably, while the other traditional methods all confront a destructive performance loss and fail to discriminate normally.
-Only Elliptic Envelope can limpingly catch up a little.
-At least, its true unknown rate can indeed overtake 90\%, though at the cost of badly losing its true known rate.
+In addition, relevant ROC curves for the above comparison experiments are depicted in Fig. \ref{figure:ROC}.
+It is observed that SR2CNN has the largest AUC, indicating its superiority over other methods.
+Besides, notably, there seems as if a steep `cliff erecting' where False Known Rate approximately equals to 0.5, particularly for EllipticEnvelope, LocalOutlierFactor, and OpenMax.
+This means that almost half samples of unknown classes are not easy to be correctly discriminated.
+Correspondingly, according to Table \ref{table:4}, we can speculate that these `hard' samples all come from unknown class GFSK.